 Fundraising at RCVS Knowledge is an important but modest part of the charity.
 Fundraising is normally undertaken by staff in addition to their normal duties; no professional fundraising organisations are used.
 RCVS Knowledge is registered with the Fundraising Regulator, the independent regulator of charitable fundraising.
-Being registered to the Fundraising Regulator means that we are committed to its Fundraising Promise, which outlines our commitment to our donors and the public.
+Being registered with the Fundraising Regulator means that we are committed to its Fundraising Promise, which outlines our commitment to our donors and the public, and this includes protecting vulnerable people.
+We have not received any complaints this year regarding our fundraising, and none was received in 2018.